janymedhat-wq/Python-repo/README.md

-# Python-repo
+This repo covers my Python journey and the small projects I’ve made along the way.
-covering my python journey and some project i made along the way
+I’m learning how to turn simple ideas into real programs and slowly leveling up my coding skills one line at a time.